Supporting Students in Distress (Guide)

 For life threatening emergencies, call 000 (0-000 if calling from an ANU desk phone).
 If on campus also call ANU UniSafe on (02) 6125 2249 (24 hours/7 days a week).

-It is important to remember that as an academic or professional staff, your role is to respond with compassion, provide students with information and support students to access the appropriate services to assist with their safety and wellbeing.
+It is important to remember that as an academic or professional staff member, your role is to respond with compassion, provide students with information, and support students to access the appropriate services to assist with their safety and wellbeing.
 Unless it is within your position description, you are not expected to provide mental health counselling or undertake responsibility for resolving the student’s crisis or distress.

 It is important to look after yourself, particularly when supporting someone who is in distress.
 The University offers a number of free and confidential services you can access if you need to debrief or just have a chat about your own wellbeing.
 You are encouraged to contact the available support services below.